 Australia has always been at the forefront of new mobile technology rollouts, and 4G is no exception.
-Initially rolled out by Telstra late in 2011, both Optus and Vodafone have now joined the LTE party, rolling out their own versions of the next-gen technology.
+Initially rolled out by Telstra late in 2011, both Optus and Vodafone quickly followed suit rolling out their own versions of LTE technology.

-Given the Australian thirst for faster speeds, transitioning customers to 4G has been a fairly easy task for all three networks.
-The battle lines now seem to be drawn over not just coverage areas, but speeds and exclusive devices.
+The transition to 4G was fairly quick, really, given the Australian thirst for faster speeds.
+But now that 4G has become a standard rather than just a new and exciting feature, the battle lines now seem to be drawn over not just coverage areas, but device compatability, download speeds and 4G features.

 With that in mind, what do these networks have up their sleeves for the immediate future?
 Here is our run down on what you can expect.

 Let's face it, 4G is going to be of no use to you if you don't have access to it.
 Telstra had quite the head start in the rollout, and has over 3,800 4G-enabled sites across the country's capital cities, plus many suburban areas and over 600 regional towns.
 At present, over 90 percent of the Australian population can get Telstra 4G.